supabase/postgres/nix/docs/docker.md

 in this repository has a tag in the container registry which can be used to pull exactly that version.

-This just starts the server.
+This only starts the server.
 Client container images are not provided; you can use `nix run` for that, as outlined [here](./start-client-server.md).